Tailong-mb/Labygame_project/doc/synopsis.md

 🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲

-A forgotten hero wakes up after a long sleep in an unknow place.
+A forgotten hero wakes up after a long sleep in an unknown place.
 Deprived of his former strength, he will have to get out of this place which turns out to be a labyrinth.
 In this mysterious place, monsters 🧟 and magicians 🧙‍ will challenge his physical and intellectual strength.
 One mistake, and it could be the end ☠️.